Microsoft Lumia 550

 Microsoft Lumia 550 is a budget smartphone manufactured by Microsoft Mobile as part of its Lumia family of Windows-based mobile computing products.
 It was introduced along with the Lumia 950 and the Lumia 950 XL on 6 October 2015 at a press event held in New York City.

 The Lumia 550 was released in December 2015 with Windows 10 Mobile version 1511.
 Windows 10 Mobile version 1607, Anniversary Update was released in August 2016.
 Windows 10 Mobile version 1709, Fall Creators Update, was the final software update.

 Specifications

 Hardware

-The Lumia 550 has a 4.7-inch IPS LCD display, quad-core 1.1 GHz Cortex-A7 Qualcomm Snapdragon 210 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Lumia 550 has a 4.7-inch IPS LCD, quad-core 1.1 GHz Cortex-A7 Qualcomm Snapdragon 210 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 2100 mAh Li-ion battery, 5 MP rear camera and 2 MP front-facing camera.
 It is available in black and white.